You are here

 - Switch things up.
 If you find yourself getting bored with your exercise routine, try something different.
 Think yoga, dancing, or hiking.

-- Choose something fun.
-Do what you like to do.
+- Do something fun.
 If you like dancing, take a dance class or turn on the music at home and get shaking.

 Want to get started with becoming more active?